Winter weather information January 2026

 UTSW policy

-This anticipated weather event will qualify as inclement weather days related to policies EMP-267 and HSO-156.
+This current weather event qualifies as inclement weather days related to policies EMP-267 and HSO-156.
 Per these policies, an employee in an essential position who, during an emergency, does not report for work or refuses an authorized request to remain on duty beyond their scheduled shift ending time, may have that time recorded as an unexcused absence, subject to any departmental time and attendance policies.
 Absences due to inclement weather will be charged to an employee's available, applicable leave accruals, and the employee may be subject to disciplinary action.
 In addition, if you are a Health System employee, you would accrue points for a “High Impact” occurrence, in addition to using Unscheduled PTO.

 Helpful links and resources